flueke/mvme/doc/sphinx/source/analysis.rst

 is the input to the analysis system.

-When processing data from a live DAQ run or from a listfile replay the analysis system is "stepped" by events: in each step all the :ref:`analysis-sources` attached to a module get passed the modules event data.
+When processing data from a live DAQ run or from a listfile replay the analysis system is "stepped" in terms of events: in each step all the :ref:`analysis-sources` attached to a module get passed the modules event data.
 The task of each source is to extract relevant values from its input data and make these values available to subsequent operators and sinks.

 ..
 FIXME: What is the correct order?